The Xometry app works best with JavaScript enabled!

 5. Electrorefining

-What Are the Different Types of Copper?
+Different Types of Copper

 1. Copper Wire

 Copper wire takes advantage of the metal’s excellent electrical conductivity.
 It is the most common conductor for most electrical applications.
-It is used for large currents in industry, and also for domestic use, right down to the wiring within your home for outlets and lights.
+It is used for large currents in industry, and also for domestic use, right down to the wiring within a home for outlets and lights.

 2. Copper Tubing